lilakk/BooookScore/README.md

 # Pre-process data

-Before running the data pre-processing script, you need to have a `data/all_books.pkl` file with a dictionary, where keys are book names and values are full texts of the books.
+Before running the data pre-processing script, you need to have a pickle file with a dictionary, where keys are book names and values are full texts of the books.
 Refer to `data/example_all_books.pkl` for an example.
 Once you have this file ready, run the following command to chunk the data:

-`python3 scripts/chunk_data.py --chunk_size CHUNK_SIZE`
+`python3 scripts/chunk_data.py --input_path INPUT_PATH --chunk_size CHUNK_SIZE`

+- `input_path` should be set to the pickle file described above.

 # Obtain summaries

 ## Incremental summaries

-`python3 scripts/get_inc_summaries.py --model MODEL --max_context_len MAX_CONTEXT_LEN --chunk_size CHUNK_SIZE`
+`python3 scripts/get_inc_summaries.py --input_path INPUT_PATH --save_path SAVE_PATH --max_context_len MAX_CONTEXT_LEN --chunk_size CHUNK_SIZE`

-Summaries will be saved to `incremental_summary/incremental_summaries.json`.
+- `input_path` should be set to a pickle file containing chunked data where chunk size = `chunk_size`.

 If the running script is interrupted and you want to pick up where you left off, simply run the command again.

 ## Hierarchical summaries

-`python3 scripts/get_hier_summaries.py --model MODEL --max_context_len MAX_CONTEXT_LEN --chunk_size CHUNK_SIZE`
+`python3 scripts/get_hier_summaries.py --input_path INPUT_PATH --save_path SAVE_PATH --max_context_len MAX_CONTEXT_LEN --chunk_size CHUNK_SIZE`

-Summaries will be saved to `summaries/MODEL-CHUNK_SIZE-SUMMARY_STRATEGY`.
+- `input_path` should be set to a pickle file containing chunked data where chunk size = `chunk_size`.

 If the running script is interrupted and you want to pick up where you left off, you'll need modify the output json file before you re-run.
 The json file is structured as follows:

 - nested dictionary
     - (str) book name: